You are here:

 1. Why is the duty necessary?

 The Parliamentary Inquiry into the Handling of Child Abuse by Religious and Other Non-Government Organisations delivered the Betrayal of Trust report on 13 November 2013.
 One of the matters considered by the Parliamentary Inquiry was whether law reform was required to help prevent and respond to child abuse in organisations.

 The Betrayal of Trust report found that perpetrators of child abuse in organisations often obtained credibility, trustworthiness, and easy access to children from their position within the organisation.
 It also found that instances of organisational child abuse have been facilitated by the trusting relationships that are created by a perpetrator’s association with an organisation.

-While it is already possible under existing law for an organisation to be liable for child abuse committed by its personnel, the circumstances in which this liability can be established is both unclear and limited.
+While it was already possible under the law for an organisation to be liable for child abuse committed by its personnel, the circumstances in which this liability could be established was both unclear and limited.
 The Betrayal of Trust report stated that:

 - organisations should have a clear legal duty to take appropriate measures to minimise the risk of abuse that arises because of the creation of relationships of trust for which they are responsible, and

 - there is a clear need to recognise the legal obligation of organisations to reasonably ensure the safety of children who come into contact with their members.